GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Deploy a Virtual Machine

-A Windows 10 Virtual Machine (VM) is deployed for log collection:
+A Windows 10 Virtual Machine (VM) is created for collecting and analyzing security data:

-1. Search **Virtual Machine** in the Azure portal and click **Create**.
+1. Search for **Virtual Machine** in the Azure portal and click **Create**.
-2. Use the previously created resource group.
+2. Select the previously created resource group.
-3. Fill in the required fields, including admin username and password.
+3. Fill in the required fields (e.g., admin username and password).
-4. Use the default settings for disks, networking, and management.
+4. Use default settings for disks, networking, and management.
 5. Click **Review + Create**.

 ![Virtual Machine Overview](./images/labvm creation.png)